IgnacioMB/csvcli/README.md

 ```

-- convert: allows you to convert from and to CSV, excel and parquet in any combination
+- `convert`: allows you to convert from and to CSV, excel and parquet in any combination

  Options:
   - `-to, --format` TEXT    Output format.
 Options: 'csv', 'excel' or 'parquet'